Let our guide to the best zoom lenses for Micro Four Thirds help you kit out your Panasonic or Olympus camera, with picks for all budgets.

 One of the real aces in the hold for the MFT system though is its cross-compatibility.
 Cameras made by Panasonic and Olympus / OM-System use the exact same lens mount, meaning that all Panasonic lenses can be used on Olympus / OM-System cameras, and vice versa.
 This gives any MFT photographer real flexibility when crafting their setup, and gives you a huge amount of choice when picking lenses.

-If you’re still finding your feet with the system, don’t worry – first, let’s run through the key criteria you’ll want to think about when picking a Micro Four Thirds zoom lens.
+If you’re still finding your feet with the system, don’t worry – first, let’s run through the key criteria you’ll want to consider when picking a Micro Four Thirds zoom lens.

 What to consider with the best Micro Four Thirds zoom lenses

 The main thing to think about is which class of zoom lens you want to use.
-For this guide, we’ve separated the zoom lens options into standard, all-in-one (or superzoom), and telephoto zoom lenses.
+For this guide, we’ve separated them into standard, all-in-one (or superzoom), and telephoto zoom lenses.

 Standard zooms are great options as ‘everyday’ or ‘walk around’ choices.
 They give you a good degree of flexibility for a range of different situations, such as landscape, travel and even portraiture.
 They also provide quite a naturalistic perspective, similar to that of the human eye, which is great for documentary-style shooting.